 Our work is related to recent studies by El Kontar et al.~\cite{el2024open,el5264131ai}, which focus on improving localized (district-level) building energy modeling using ML frameworks to fill data gaps in building characteristics data and reverse engineer the bottom-up modeling framework~\cite{kavgic2010review}.
 They achieve this by using deep neural networks to learn the relationship between known and unknown building attributes and predict missing characteristics, generating complete inputs for the URBANopt energy model.
 Their work integrates data with multiple modalities, including time series inputs from sources such as ResStock~\cite{wilson2017resstock}, OpenStreetMap, and Zillow/Redfin~\cite{el5264131ai}.
 The modeling framework also provides scenario generation capabilities for various efficiency targets chosen by the user via an injection approach.

-Our proposed work differs fundamentally by developing a generative modeling framework instead of a predictive one.
-This is a more challenging and powerful approach, as our generative model learns the entire underlying conditional data distribution over multiple building characteristics, rather than a direct predictive mapping.
+Our proposed work differs fundamentally by developing a generative modeling framework instead of a deterministic one.
+This is a more challenging and powerful approach, as our generative model learns the entire underlying conditional data distribution over multiple building characteristics, rather than a direct point mapping.
 We train a single, unified diffusion model with conditional generation capabilities that can be sampled to generate diverse plausible values for any number of missing building characteristics conditioned on the observed attributes.
 Our model is trained once on the comprehensive ResStock dataset, which represents the entire U.S. residential building stock.
-This enables it to generalize across diverse geographical locations, as opposed` to training a separate predictive neural network model for each district (\cite{el2024open,el5264131ai}).
+This enables it to be applied across diverse geographical locations, as opposed to training a separate neural network model for each district (\cite{el2024open,el5264131ai}).